mendix/docs/content/refguide/merge-dialog.md

 ## 3 Merging Git Branches

-There is a simple branch merge scenario that is supported for Git only.
-You select a branch line you want to merge into the current one:
+In Git, there is a simple branch merge scenario: you select a branch line you want to merge into the current one.

 ![Merge Dialog for Git](attachments/merge-dialog/merge-dialog-git.png)